roydukkey/sass-module-string/README.md

 <dl>

   <dt><a href="//github.com/roydukkey/sass-module-string/tree/master/src/string/_ends-with.sass"><code>ends-with ( $string, $substring [, $end-at] )</code></a></dt>
-  <dd>Determines whether a source string ends with the characters of a specified substring, returning true or false as appropriate.</dd>
+  <dd>Determines whether a string ends with the characters of a specified substring, returning true or false as appropriate.</dd>

   <dt><a href="//github.com/roydukkey/sass-module-string/tree/master/src/string/_from.sass"><code>from ( $value )</code></a></dt>
   <dd>Creates a string from the provided value.</dd>